disafronov/python-logging-objects-with-schema/README.md

 **Note**: In rare cases, system-level errors may be raised directly instead of being wrapped in `SchemaValidationError`.
-Specifically, `OSError` (e.g., when the current working directory is inaccessible or deleted) and `RuntimeError` (e.g., when thread lock acquisition fails) are propagated as-is to indicate environmental issues rather than schema validation problems.
+Specifically, `OSError` (e.g., when the current working directory is inaccessible or deleted), `ValueError` (e.g., when path resolution fails due to invalid characters or malformed paths), and `RuntimeError` (e.g., when thread lock acquisition fails) are propagated as-is to indicate environmental issues rather than schema validation problems.
 Applications should handle these exceptions separately if they need to distinguish between schema validation failures and system-level errors.

 ## Schema caching and thread safety